 Mary directs the English Language Program (ELP).
 The mission of the ELP is includes English Language instruction for international students; English proficiency screening for incoming international undergraduate and graduate students; academic and cultural orientation to help ELP students transition into the university; and University support for departments and colleges looking to become more international.

 Education: M.A., Applied Linguistics, University of Kansas, 1984

 |Joe Milostan||Director, Study Abroadfirstname.lastname@example.org|

-Joe Milostan serves as the interim director of the study abroad office, and provides leadership and support to the KSU campus community in reaching its goals for education abroad.
+Joe Milostan serves as the director of the study abroad office, and provides leadership and support to the KSU campus community in reaching its goals for education abroad.
 This includes overseeing study abroad student advising, oversight of the Faculty-Led program process, management of reciprocal exchange agreements, and supervising risk management initiatives.
 The study abroad office also creates and hosts many different information sessions, orientations, workshops, and classes, which help to ensure students and faculty are prepared for successful education abroad, and are supported on their return from overseas.